 It can hurt your job prospects.

 When hiring a new candidate, many employers look at your credit history as part of a background check, and a report marked by an ID theft-related error could ruin your application.
-While theyidentity theft can’t reject you because of your credit score without telling you, employers could come up with any excuse to replace the truth.
+While they can’t reject you because of your credit score without telling you, employers could come up with any excuse to replace the truth.

 It can cause an increase in your car insurance premiums.